change-hi/change-hi.github.io/morea/data-visualization/outcome-data-visualization.md

 ---
-title: "Understand basic data visualization concepts"
+title: "You understand basic data visualization concepts"
 published: true
 morea_id: outcome-data-visualization
 morea_type: outcome
-morea_sort_order: 56
+morea_sort_order: 90
 ---
 * Understand the role of data visualization in the research enterprise
 * Increase your awareness of what makes good and bad visualizations